I recently decided to get serious about building my own email mailing list. Here are the three steps I used to get my first 100 subscribers.

 I delayed sharing the post for 24 hours while I wrote the sign-up form.

 At the bottom, to help set expectations, I put the note, “First lesson drops when I reach 50 sign-ups (ETA ~2 weeks)”.
+Although I said “50”, my personal goal was just “25”.

-As soon as I thought I would hit 25 subscribers, I started to write the email messages I would send in the mini-course.
-My note on the sign-up page bought me a couple weeks to write these, if I needed it.
+As soon as I thought I would hit 25 subscribers, I started to write the email messages to send for the mini-course.
+My note about 50 sign-ups bought me a couple weeks to write these.

 I started with an introduction message that I sent the day the user signed up.
 I asked: